paulfoley/Udacity_Nanodegree-Machine_Learning/Project_Enron_Fraud-Clustering/README.md

 # Project - Investigate Enron Fraud

 In 2000, Enron was one of the largest companies in the United States.
 By 2002, it had collapsed into bankruptcy due to widespread corporate fraud.
-In the resulting Federal investigation, there was a significant amount of typically confidential information entered into public record, including tens of thousands of emails and detailed financial data for top executives.
+In the resulting federal investigation, there was a significant amount of typically confidential information entered into public record, including tens of thousands of emails and detailed financial data for top executives.

 ## Project Overview